-Saving energy and the protecting the environment is not always easy to do, but Kansas City’s Water Services Department is doing both by taking advantage of a new solar leasing program.
+Saving energy and protecting the environment is not always easy to do, but Kansas City’s Water Services Department is doing both by taking advantage of a new solar leasing program.
 Through a unique public-private partnership, the Department has installed three 25-kilowatt solar energy systems – demonstrating its commitment to reduce carbon emissions and pollution while also creating energy efficiencies.
+To keep on top of this new leasing experiment, the Department may have implemented resources such as lease accounting software, for example, to keep on top of how that affects financial incomings and outgoings so that there are able to plan for any future leasing needs and build on this as a starting point.

 “This new and exciting project demonstrates the Department’s ongoing commitment to pursuing operational efficiencies while also protecting the environment,” said Water Services Director Terry Leeds.
 “Water Services and City Government continue to make sustainability an important aspect in all our projects.”